 Your job here is to BE YOU.
 Not someone else.
 It’s the things that set us apart that are the most important aspects of ourselves.
 These are the unique things that the world needs from you!

-Don’t forget to grab your free worksheet with prompts to guide you in putting these tips into action!
+Don’t forget to grab your free worksheets with prompts to help you finally stop comparing yourself with others!

-I love hearing from you – email me and let’s chat about how you’re feeling about things and let me know what you think of the worksheet!
+I love hearing from you – email me and let’s chat about how you’re feeling about things and let me know what you think of the worksheets!